 In my view, this doesn’t just apply to digital innovation – it applies to all innovation and captures the best business question you will ever ask.

 To summarise the point;

 - When organisations embark on innovation programmes, they typically begin with the question “How can we make a new product we can sell successfully?”

-- This first step is flawed because the words ‘make’, ‘product’ and ‘sell’ limit people’s thinking and stifle innovation.
+- This first step is flawed because the words ‘make’, ‘product’ and ‘sell’ actually limit people’s thinking and can stifle innovation.

-- The word ‘make’ focuses thinking around an organisation’s capacity to make a product it already knows how to make.
+- With the word ‘make’, we focus our thinking around an organisation’s capacity to make a product it already knows how to make.

-- The word ‘product’ confines thinking to products a company already knows how to make.
+- Using the word ‘product’ confines our thinking to products a company already knows how to make.

 - The word ‘sell’ tends to restrict considerations to known customers and markets.